Supreme-Ed/brick-breaker-2p/README.md

   - Laser to destroy bricks in a straight line and temporarily turn opponent paddle to ash
 - **Pause/Resume**: Pause and resume the game using the 'P' key or the dedicated UI button.
 - **Multiple brick patterns**: Standard, Checkerboard, Diamond, Random, Zigzag
+- **Audio**: Sound effects using the Web Audio API, loaded from audio files.
 - **Scoring System**:
   - 5 points for breaking a brick
   - 5 points for lasering a brick